Traffic can celebrate clearing the notorious queues at Stonehenge with a small service area by the Countess Roundabout.

 Countess is just a mile west of Solstice.
 It is located on the A303 eastbound, but immediately after a roundabout and with an exit road that loops back round.

-The internal road layout is a bit odd, with a confusing range of parking areas and strange-shaped roads that get used as parking bays, all of which serve the same facilities.
+The internal road layout is a bit odd, with a confusing range of parking areas and strange-shaped roads that get used as parking bays, all of which date back to the construction of the site.

 Despite the name Amesbury being well-used, the roundabout and services are officially called Countess.
 The hotel sometimes promotes itself as Stonehenge, as it is one of the closest hotels to the stones.

-The site was developed by Forte and opened in 1989 with a Shell filling station, Travelodge hotel and the Amesbury branch of Little Chef.
+The site was developed by Trusthouse Forte in collaboration with Shell with planning permission granted in November 1988 for a restaurant, hotel and filling station.
+The site opened in 1989 with a Shell filling station, a 32-bed Travelodge hotel and the Amesbury branch of Little Chef, with parking areas for cars and HGVs and caravans.
 The restaurant and hotel had matching brown brick exteriors, with low pitched roofs.
+The original plans also included an additional parking area with a picnic area, toilets and tourist information in the north-east corner of the site, but these weren't added.

 A Harry Ramsden's and Caffè Ritazza were then added as part of Little Chef Choices, with the country's first Coffee Tempo! following in 2006.
 In 2011, the branch received a thorough refurbishment as part of the Wonderfully British project, where it gained a Good To Go facility and had its exterior covered in bright red cladding.